 Former Utah Opera Resident Artist mezzo-soprano Sarah Coit returns to the Capitol Theatre stage to perform the role of Rosina

-Experience this hilarious opera through a colorful production set in the 1980s with scenic elements by Shoko Kambara and costumes by Amanda Seymour.
+Experience this hilarious opera through a colorful production set in the 1980s as conceived by director Michael Shell, with scenic elements by Shoko Kambara and costumes by Amanda Seymour.

 Charming and clever Rosina has captured the attention of two men: the older Dr. Bartolo and the wealthy Count Almaviva.
 Enter Seville’s barber, Figaro, who is enlisted by the Count to assist him in winning Rosina’s heart, and does so through a series of hilarious pranks and disguises.

 Sung in Italian with English supertitles.